MarcoAdami/Pratt-Parser-Rust/README.md

 - Handle error of incorrect input

 ### In progress

 ### To do
+- Print Expression in infix notation
+- Ability to do operation between terms by id
 - Handle error of number greater than i128
 - Expression -> multiple children AST